Efficient Online Minimization for Low-Rank Subspace Clustering: Proofs

-\end{proposition} \begin{proof} Let us consider $\{ \ell(\bz, \bD) \}$ as a set of measurable functions indexed by $\bD \in \mathcal{D}$.
+\end{proposition} \begin{proof} Let us consider $\{ \ell(\bD; \bz) \}$ as a set of measurable functions indexed by $\bD \in \mathcal{D}$.
 As we showed in Proposition~\ref{prop:bound:veABMDu}, $\mathcal{D}$ is a compact set.
-Also, we have proved that $\ell(\bz, \bD)$ is uniformly Lipschitz over $\bD$ (Proposition~\ref{prop:l:Lipschtiz}).
-Thus, $\{ \ell(\bz, \bD) \}$ is P-Donsker (see the definition in Lemma~\ref{lem:donsker}).
-Furthermore, as $\ell(\bz, \bD)$ is non-negative and uniformly bounded, so is $\ell^2(\bz, \bD)$.
-So we have $\EXP_{\bz}[\ell^2(\bz, \bD)]$ being uniformly bounded.
-Since we have verified all the hypotheses in Lemma~\ref{lem:donsker}, we obtain the result that
+Also, we have proved that $\ell(\bD; \bz)$ is uniformly Lipschitz over $\bD$ (Proposition~\ref{prop:l:Lipschtiz}).
+Thus, $\{ \ell(\bD; \bz) \}$ is P-Donsker (see the definition in Lemma~\ref{lem:donsker}).
+Furthermore, as $\ell(\bD; \bz)$ is non-negative and its magnitude is uniformly upper bounded~(Corollary~\ref{coro:bound l lip gt}), so is $\ell^2(\bD; \bz)$.
+Hence we have $\EXP_{\bz}[\ell^2(\bD; \bz)] \leq c$ for some absolute constant $c$.
+Note that we have verified all the hypotheses in Lemma~\ref{lem:donsker}.
+Hence the proof is complete. \end{proof}